Title: On the Verge (Prelude to an Admission of Love)

 “Then let’s get comfortable.”
 She steps away from him to toe off her borrowed sneakers.

 “Here,” Mulder soon says and spreads another down-filled layer over her.
 She appreciates the added warmth.
 She scoots close to the wall to make room for him.
-When he lowers himself onto the bed and tries to fit himself beside her, he moves slowly, carefully, like he’s afraid of crowding her.
+He lowers himself onto the bed and stretches out next to her, slowly, carefully, like he’s afraid of crowding her.

 “Everything okay?” she asks.